Send a LAP-BAND Patient Your Questions

 Her date never called again following her big reveal, but that is probably for the best, as the chemistry wasn't great anyway.
 There are many more fish in the sea now, she says.

-It's really a whole new world for Khiry, who can't remember ever weighing less than 200 pounds until now.
+It’s really a whole new world for Dina, who can’t remember ever weighing less than 200 pounds until now.
 Her weight plagued her through most of her school years, and she actually transferred schools in sixth grade because she was teased about her weight.

 One insult in particular stands out.
 During gym class, a peer said, "Oh Dina, you can't do tai kwan do — you have to do fat kwan do."

-Khiry was outgoing, popular, the student council president and the captain of the basketball team, but her weight still cast a shadow over her school years.
+Dina was outgoing, popular, the student council president and the captain of the basketball team, but her weight still cast a shadow over her school years.

 "I was always self-conscious and really depressed about my weight," she says.
 "It interfered with my friendships."